whitechdevs/nodejs-test/README.md

 ## Product Sample

-The expected data returned is provided in the products.json.
+The expected data to be returned is provided in the products.json file.

-Feel free to create a schema in the way you believe best would suit the data.
+Feel free to create the schema in the way you believe would best suit the data requirements.